taunsquared/graphic-novel-thesis/2018-04-03-character-vomit.md

 ## INFRADESTRUCTORS
 Preoccupied with understanding the basic facilities, services, and installations needed for the healthy functioning of a society or organization, and with "un-black-boxing" these facilities, services, and installations (meaning that they want to know how things like plumbing, electricity, sewage systems, etc work, and then they want to modify these systems and document these systems well enough that other people can play/hack with them).
 They liase with the station management team and maintain the utilities shared by the home crews.

-### Zalo
-Obsessed with video games, reactive computing systems, and food.
-A workaholic, he's always experimenting with the latest "instant nutrition" food products to find the perfect balance of delicious taste and super-fast, convenient prep.

 ### Ceddit
 Raised by radical PROTO-VIRS in the suburbs of Paris, his biological parents were space shuttle pilots who died when their shuttle collided with some space debris.
 The accident was one of three major disasters which raised public awareness of space debris and convinced the **SPACE CONSORTIUM** to create a sector in charge of monitoring, moving, and destroying space debris.

 ## Other characters

-### Tross
-Tross was once a MENDELEEVER at ISS Corps, and is the only youth cadet in the history of the ISS Corps to graduate in one year.
-His family are PROTO-VIRS that lived so remotely that they managed to escape the EPIDEMIC that wiped out the Lost Generation.
-He fell in love with forging at an early age, and his parents encouraged him, to the point where by the time he was 17 he was proficient at working metal in any and every environment, including underwater.
-He spent one year at the ISS Corps learning space welding at a blinding pace, while video blogging the whole process simultaneously.

 ### Adi
 An ISS Corps professor and PROTO-VIRS on the teaching staff for "Health and Well-Being in Space", who mentors the OCEAN SCIENCE CREW.
 Super charismatic and energetic, he is a "jack of all trades".
 Enjoys gambling and often wins.

-### PQ
-A security guard at the Kennedy Station and good friend of Min.
-When Min first came to the ISS Corps and was struggling to juggle her studies with her scholarship work, PQ told Min that whenever she needed extra study time to come work join PQ's security shift at the front reception, where she could easily study in the down times between front desk duties.
-PQ and Min bond over their love of music, especially music with powerful messages about society, emotions, healthy relationships, and self-awareness.